 Finding Inspiration in Every Turn

-Pensacola Dog Fanciers Association was established and became an AKC licensed club in 1936.
-It remains a non profit organization dedicated to the advancement of the sport of purebred dogs.
-The purpose of the club is to promote responsible ownership, health and training of purebred dogs while maintaining a camaraderie and venue for activities between enthusiasts.
+Pensacola Dog Fanciers Association was established and became an AKC member club in 1936.
+It remains a nonprofit organization dedicated to the advancement of the sport of purebred dogs.
+The purpose of the club is to promote responsible ownership, health, and training of purebred dogs while maintaining a camaraderie and venue for activities between enthusiasts.

 PDFA has, in conjunction with Five Flags Dog Training Club, stepped forward to fight against unfair legislation that included breeding bans and mandatory neutering.
 We also led the fight against privatization of our local animal shelter.
 We were successful on both counts, but the more voices that are heard by your legislators, the more effective we can be.
 We have proven that our voice counts and we call on all responsible pet owners to help us spread the word.